-When we decide that we want to use a dependency, especially if we know it less, we often reach out to the developer to ask questions and ensure that it is well maintained.
-For example I have contacted hodgef who maintains simple-keyboard multiple times and he has been a fantastic resource.
+When we decide that we want to use a dependency, especially if we don’t know much about it, we should reach out to the developer to ask questions and ensure that it is well maintained.

 We hope this quick guide gives some insight into our process for dependency management and gives you some good tips for building your own projects.
 Stay safe and have fun building!